euc-dev/euc-dev.github.io/docs/index.md

 The Omnissa Developer Portal is a collection of resources and samples that developers, customers and partners can use to integrate and extend their Omnissa products.

-Developer `{code}` Portal is a free developer program that provides access to a growing community of developers and experts.
+The Omnissa Developer Portal is a free developer program that provides access to a growing community of developers and experts.

 ## Featured Resources for Developers